ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </Tabs>

 :::note IMPORTANT
-Note that on JS/TS we saved the messages into an array without a mode.
-TIt happens because the ton library leaves the implementation of serialization and de-serialization to the developer.
-Thus, we pass there a method that first saves the transaction mode, after which it saves the transaction itself.
-If we wrote `Dictionary.Values.Cell()` for value method, it would save our entire message as a cell reference without saving the fashion separately.
+Note that while using JavaScript and TypeScript that our messages were saved into an array without using a send mode.
+This occurs because during using @ton library, it is expected that developer will implement process of serialization and deserialization by own hands.
+Therefore, a method is passed that first saves the transaction mode after it saves the transaction itself.
+If we make use of the `Dictionary.Values.Cell()` specification for the value method, it saves the entire message as a cell reference without saving the mode separately.
 :::

-Now we have to create an external message and send it to the blockchain:
+Next we’ll create an external message and send it to the blockchain using the following code:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">